fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 ```

 I really hope this makes sense.
 Once it clicks it is a very simple formula, if a bit wordy.
-Usually libraries will work like this under the surface but wrap it in an interface
+Some libraries will work like this under the hood but wrap it in an interface
 for you to simply access it like it was a multi-dimensional array.

 To wrap it up I have made a performance test of these approaches.
 The code